Welcome to SSEES Area Guide for Poland, the Baltic States and Germany.

-UCL SSEES Library is the UK’s leading specialist academic collection on Russia, Central, Eastern and South-Eastern Europe, providing a unique resource for students and researchers.
-The primary purpose of UCL SSEES Library is to support the academic aims of the UCL School of Slavonic and East European Studies.
+UCL SSEES Library is the UK’s leading academic and flagship collection on Russia, Central, Eastern and South-Eastern Europe, providing a unique resource for students and researchers.
+The primary purpose of UCL SSEES Library is to support teaching and research at the UCL School of Slavonic and East European Studies.

-For collection management purposes the Library holdings are divided into four distinctive areas, maintained by a dedicated team of Area Liaison Librarians [link].
+For collection management purposes, the Library holdings are divided into four distinctive areas maintained by a dedicated team of Area Liaison Librarians.
 This guide focuses on the library resources for Poland, the Baltic States, Finland and Germany.
-To learn more about the other three areas please check the relevant guide.
-You may also find the following discipline guides useful: SSEES Economics and Business, SSEES History, SSEES Politics and Sociology.
+To learn about the resources for other regions, please check the relevant guide.
+You may also find the following discipline guides useful: SSEES Economics and Business, SSEES History, SSEES Politics and Sociology and SSEES Languages and Culture.

 The Library supports taught courses at the School, but the collection is research-focused and contains an impressive array of traditional and digital resources.